Alternate Paladin

 can be found for free on GM Binder.

-Support me on Patreon to unlock the exclusive Oath of the Righteous Fist for the Alt Paladin
+Support me on Patreon to unlock exclusive Sacred Oaths for the Alternate Paladin:

 This document was lovingly created using GM Binder.